Prednisone: Bloat Me Up!

 One of the more visible effects of long-term use of high dosages of prednisone is swelling in the cheeks and in the neck.
 Prednisone might also cause weight gain and redistribution of fat deposits in some people.
 This leads to fat going to specific areas of the body, including the face, abdomen, and the back of the neck… The good news is that prednisone moon face will go down when the drug is discontinued.
 Usually, side effects such as moon face start to go away when the dosage is about 10 mg/day.

 Seriously crazy right?
 Lol.
 Say hello to Chipmunk Joy.
 But the best advice I found when the moon face made an appearance around 15 January (2 weeks into my treatment) was to take photos!
 Don’t be afraid to take photos and let life pass you by.
 You’ll laugh at the photos later.
-Frankly I laugh now.
+Frankly, I laugh now.
 The hardest part is when you look at yourself in the mirror first thing in the morning and don’t recognize your own face.
-Considering your emotions and moods are already on a roller coaster through the roof this is not helpful but hopefully you too have very supporting friends and family.
+Considering your emotions and moods are already on a roller coaster through the roof this is not helpful but hopefully, you too have very supportive friends and family.

 And please don’t box yourself into a planned an orderly schedule and timetable.
 It will only drive you nuts.
 For instance, I had planned to start the new year off by talking to my doctor to see if there’s an alternative to a medication that had been causing weight gain for the past 2 years and to go on a diet to lose this extra weight.
 What do you know I start the year off with a new medication that only makes the weight gain and bloating worse.
 LOL.
 And while some might say exercise is your best friend, what about those of us who have to rest after doing 30 minutes leisurely walking on the treadmill one day because you did too much?